ezequielramos/ctypes_experiences/README.md

 This project porpuse is to test some interactions with ansi-c shared objects/libraries using python ctypes.

-There are a so_generator program that generates a shared object/librarty.
+There is a so_generator program that generates a shared object/librarty.

-There are two so_consumer programs (written on c and python) to test consuming a shared object/librarty.
+There are also two so_consumer programs (written on c and python) to test consuming a shared object/librarty.

 ## How to build?